IKGissmart/Optimising-mods-for-MC/README.md

 ----
 ## The mods which may work or may not.
 ### These are the mods which can make your game faster and increase FPS by alot but these mods might not work on some PCs.
+The above list of list of mods with the exception of Optifine/Optifabric can work with following mods also.
 - **Sodium** [Website](https://www.curseforge.com/minecraft/mc-mods/sodium) Sodium is a free and open-source rendering engine replacement for the Minecraft client which greatly improves frame rates and stuttering while fixing many graphical issues.
 [Note: If you're going to use sodium then Optifine/Optifabric will not work instead you have to use Iris mod]
 - **Phosphor** [Website](https://www.curseforge.com/minecraft/mc-mods/phosphor) Phosphor is a Minecraft mod which works to optimize one of game's most inefficient areas-- the lighting engine.
 It works on both the client and server, and can be installed on servers without requiring clients to also have the mod.